Home » Practical Information » Recreation

 Most club facilities have a casual type restaurant on-site and finer dining can often be found within the hotel or office in which the club is located.
 These restaurants allow members to sign for charges on account and the charges are included in the monthly bill.

 Often, because the facility is operated in association with international hotels, the joining fees are quoted in US dollars.
 Yearly joining fees vary in price depending on how complete the facilities are and the state of the equipment.
-The more exclusive clubs range in price from US$ 1,000 to US$ 3,000 a year for an individual membership.

 Often companies choose to have a corporate membership entitling senior executives use of the facilities.
 For a fitness enthusiast this could be a very nice perk.
 Corporate membership entitles the designated members to the use of all the general equipment and swimming pools, with additional fees charged for use of tennis courts, private lessons and massage.